Jocelyn Moorhouse: Collaborations

 Moorhouse was producer of her husband's films Muriel's Wedding in 1994 and Mental in 2012, and was screenwriter for his 2002 film Unconditional Love.

 Personal life

-Moorhouse is married to film director P. J. Hogan.
-They have four children, two of whom are autistic.
+Moorhouse married film director P. J. Hogan.
+They have four children, two of whom have autism.
 In April 2019, Moorhouse spoke on the ABC Television program Australian Story about how their relationship had developed and how having the children had affected their personal and professional lives, including a move back to Australia from the US.

 Her memoir, in which Moorhouse writes about her career as well as her personal and family life, Unconditional Love: A Memoir of Filmmaking and Motherhood, was published in April 2019.

-Awards

-Moorhouse's first feature film, Proof, earned instant critical acclaim in Australia winning six Australian Film Institute Awards, including best screenplay and best director.
-Proof also won multiple prizes at various international film festivals.
-These include the Silver Hugo award in Chicago, the Golden Camera-Special Mention Award in Cannes, the 2nd place audience award at Mill Valley, the Bronze Award in Tokyo, and the Critics Award in São Paulo.
-Proof also earned Moorhouse the Sutherland Trophy at the British Film Institute Awards in 1992.

-Moorhouse also won an Australian Film Institute Award for best film for Muriel's Wedding.